channel-io/channel-web-sdk-loader/README.md

 ```

 ## Usage
-> ⚠️ **Use the SDK on client-side only.**
-You can’t execute the SDK beforehand on the server-side.
+> ⚠️ The SDK is intended for client-side use only and should not be executed on the server-side.

 ### Step1: Import ChannelService
 ```typescript